barnazaka/hometask-solidity/README.md

 ## Changes made in the repo

-This fork implements a dynamic house edge in EthexLoto.sol as part of a candidate assessment.
+This repo implements a dynamic house edge in EthexLoto.sol as part of a candidate assessment.
 Previously the house edge was a fixed 10% constant regardless of how many cells a player marked.
 The updated logic adjusts the fee based on bet complexity:

 - 1 marked cell: 12% house edge
 - 2 to 3 marked cells: 10% house edge